viltaylor/SheRaise/README.md

    → User chooses **Student**.

 3. **Entrance Test**
    → New users must take an entrance test.
+The Entrance Test assesses the user's knowledge to categorize them into Beginner, Intermediate, or Advanced level courses.
+The test includes 10 multiple-choice questions from basic Computer Science.
    → Existing users can choose to **Log In**.

 4. **Take Test**